novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 val ((xTrain, xTest), (yTrain, yTest)) = (x, y).split(0.2f)
 ```

-We have prepared two datasets: 8000 data samples for train and 2000 samples for test cycles.
+We have just prepared two datasets: `8000` data samples for train and `2000` samples for test cycles.

 # Model Training

-First, we initialize sequential model for just one dense layer with single unit which is going to be a perceptron model.
+First, we initialise sequential model for just one dense layer with single unit which is going to be a perceptron model.

 ```scala
 val ann = Sequential[Double, SimpleGD](